Burnaby 2050: Planning our city together

 About this project

-The desired outcome of the project is a new OCP that will guide and manage Burnaby’s growth over the next 25 years in a way that reflects our community’s aspirations and values.
-The renewed OCP will be contemporary and considerate of emerging trends, issues, challenges and opportunities—particularly in areas of housing affordability and climate change and adaptation.
+The Burnaby 2050 project will help us develop a new Official Community Plan that will guide and manage Burnaby’s growth over the next 25 years in a way that reflects our community’s aspirations and values.
+The renewed OCP will be contemporary and considerate of emerging trends, issues, challenges and opportunities—particularly in areas of housing affordability, climate change and resilience.
 It will set out the priorities, goals and policies for the City to work towards over the short, medium and long term.

 The Burnaby OCP Project is a multi-year, multi-phased project.
-It will follow a process that commits to being:
+The process will be:

-- accessible, inclusive and engaging—invites people of all ages, abilities and diverse backgrounds to help shape the city
+- accessible, inclusive and engaging—inviting people of all ages, abilities and diverse backgrounds to help shape the city

-- inclusive of Indigenous perspectives—invites and supports local First Nations partners to help shape the city
+- inclusive of Indigenous perspectives—inviting and supporting local First Nations partners and urban Indigenous Peoples to help shape the city

-- evidence-based and data-driven—priorities, policies and decisions are informed by evidence, science, lived-experience and traditional knowledge bases
+- evidence-based and data-driven—ensuring priorities, policies and decisions are informed by evidence, science, lived-experience and traditional knowledge bases

-- a “systems-thinking” approach—recognizes that the city is an urban system in which the built, natural and human environments are all highly connected
+- a “systems-thinking” approach—recognizing that the city is a whole urban system, within a broader regional context, in which the built, natural, and human environments are all highly connected

-- climate-focused—recognizes that priorities, policies and decisions need to account for climate change and adaptation
+- climate-focused—recognizing that priorities, policies and decisions need to account for climate change and adaptation

 Insights reports

-This phase involves the project initiation and background work being undertaken by staff to prepare for the project.
+This phase involved the project initiation and background work being undertaken by staff to prepare for the project.

 Planning and Development Committee Reports